Bruce G. Blair, PhD

 Bruce G. Blair, Ph.D., is Co-Founder of Global Zero and Research Scholar with the Program on Science and Global Security at Princeton University.
 As a recipient of The Simons Foundation Award for Distinguished Global Leadership in the Service of Peace and Disarmament, he is also one of The Simons Foundation's Peace Shapers.

-For more information and a complete biography, please visit Princeton's Program on Science and Global Security and Global Zero.
+For more information on Bruce G. Blair and a complete biography, please visit Princeton's Program on Science and Global Security and Global Zero.